 - Equine Osteoclastic Tooth Resorption & Hypercementosis (EOTRH).

 Despite many of this conditions causing much pain within the mouth, many horses show little if any outward signs to their owners and may be eating and riding as normal as well as being in good body condition.

-Our dental vets have undertaken post graduate training in equine dentistry, including the safe use of specialised equine dental equipment, so they are not only fully aware of the complexity of the equine mouth and diseases within it, but also have sufficient understanding to safely treat your horse’s mouth.
+Our dental vets have undertaken postgraduate training in equine dentistry, including the safe use of specialised equine dental equipment.
+They are not only fully aware of the complexity of the equine mouth and diseases within it but also have sufficient understanding to safely treat your horse’s mouth.
 This understanding of anatomy and physiology helps us plan a treatment protocol where dental disease is found as many problems cannot be treated by one float without severely risking painful complications.